Rafcoding/wdi-project-3/README.md

 * Chai
 * Mocha

-# Aim of the Blog
+# Aim of the Blog Site

 The aim of Orca is to create a community where users can post and sell their clothes, post comments and rate their picks.